 Pull out your planting pots and fill them up with soil and new greenery!
 It’s that time to start bringing life back to your garden and porches.
 Spring is one of my favorite seasons and gardening has become a favorite pastime since my vegetable garden days while living in Connecticut.
-Now it’s just flowers for me until we make space for a garden.
+Now it’s just flowers for me until we make space for a garden and find the right garden tools that we’d require for our herb and plant wants within this climate.

 So I have quite a few pots on hand that are a random collection.
 Instead of running out to buy new ones so they complement each other, I decided to stain them.
 My urns are actually plastic and made to look old.
 I had some cream wood stain on hand and just painted it to give it an updated look.
 It now looks more stone, and I’m happy with the results.
 So, go and update your planting pots!